 This is your brain on sugar

 In a Yale study of healthy children without ADHD, blood levels of glucose and a variety of hormones and neurotransmitters were measured before and after a sugary drink (decaffeinated cola sweetened with glucose; equivalent to two 12-oz cans of Coca-Cola).
 These children were compared to a control group of children drinking a diet cola.
 In the sweet cola group, the expected spike and drop in blood sugar occurred: blood sugar rose from a fasting level of 83, to a peak of 135 after the cola, then to a valley of 61 about 4 hours after drinking the cola (values are in mg/dl).
-When blood sugar bottomed out, blood levels of epinephrine (aka adrenaline, our fight or flight hormone) skyrocketed to 10 times higher than they had been before the cola.
+When blood sugar bottomed out, blood levels of epinephrine (aka adrenaline, our fight or flight hormone) skyrocketed to 5 times higher than they had been before the cola.
 When this occurred, the children felt panicky—shaky and weak with a pounding heart.
 These are the symptoms we typically associate with “hypoglycemia”, but they are actually due to the surge of fight or flight hormone produced by the body in reaction to falling blood sugar, not due to the low blood sugar itself.
 For more information, including a graph of sugar and adrenaline levels, please see my Psychology Today post Stabilize Your Mood With Food.